CumulusNetworks/DUE/README.md

 will use so that bugs caused by environmental discrepancies can be avoided.
 This is a variant of #2, but I think it's significant enough to warrant its own mention.

-10. The framework for this should be **commonly available** so that developers can distribute their own templates and know end users can easily obtain the framework to turn those templates into build environments.
+10. The framework for this should be **commonly available** so that developers can distribute their own templates and know that end users can easily obtain the framework to turn those templates into build environments.

 # Getting started